timothy-barry/ondisc/README.md

-Single-cell datasets are growing in size, posing challenges as well as opportunities for genomics researchers. `ondisc` is an R package for computing on large-scale single-cell data. `ondisc` enables users to analyze single-cell data out-of-core on a laptop or distributed across multiple nodes on a computing cluster.
-In both of these settings `ondisc` requires only a few gigabytes of memory, even if the input data are tens of gigabytes in size. `ondisc` is oriented toward single-cell differential expression, single-cell co-expresssion, and single-cell CRISPR screen analyses. `ondisc` is powered by several novel, highly efficient algorithms for large, sparse matrices.
+Single-cell datasets are growing in size, posing challenges as well as opportunities for genomics researchers. `ondisc` is an R package for computing on large-scale single-cell data, enabling users to analyze data out-of-core on a laptop or distributed across multiple nodes on a computing cluster.
+In both of these settings `ondisc` requires only a few gigabytes of memory, even if the input data are tens of gigabytes in size. `ondisc` is oriented toward single-cell differential expression, single-cell gene co-expresssion, and single-cell CRISPR screen analyses.
+`ondisc` is powered by several novel, efficient algorithms for large, sparse matrices.

 `ondisc` is a companion package to [`sceptre`](https://katsevich-lab.github.io/sceptre/), an R package for